mvasilchuk/yasem/README.md

     qmake YASEM_OUTPUT_DIR=/destination/directory

 It may be difficult for some users to build yasem-qtav-mediaplayer plugin (especially on Windows), because it requires to get libav or ffmpeg sources, QtAV sources and some work to copy all required libaries into Yasem output folder.
 In this case you can make yasem without QtAV media player plugin.
-Just create file *plugins-exclude.pri* in yasem's source root directory with content:

-    PLUGINS_EXCLUDE_LIST += yasem-qtav-mediaplayer

-and rebuild Yasem.
+To do that open yasem.pro, find variable *SUBDIRS* and remove line *plugins/yasem-qtav-mediaplayer* from the list of subprojects.

 ## Requirements